The Peace Corps Fellows Program at Columbia University Teachers College

 Jobs for program alumni

-Jaffe Fellows commit to teaching in a high need New York City public school for a minimum of three years.
+Jaffe Fellows commit to teaching in a high need New York City public school for a minimum of four years after graduating from Teachers College, Columbia University.
 Returned Peace Corps Fellows' resourceful determination combined with a Teachers College education create educators who are sought after by New York City school administrators.
 Many Peace Corps Fellows spend long and fruitful careers as teachers, administrators and educational leaders in NYC.
 Thousands of students have benefited from the Fellows’ global experience and Teachers College expertise.

 - GRE scores